fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

 - Run command *bin2sun DEMO* to run the bin2sun with the parameter **DEMO**.
 - The conversion program will create a file named **DEMO.ras**.
 This Sun Raster image file contains the image bitmap pattern data and colortable data in the uncompressed format.
 - To create a compreessed Sun Raster image file, run the bin2sun command with the '-c' option.
-- Run the command *bin2sun DEMO* to run the bin2sun with the parameter **DEMO**.
+- Run the command *bin2sun -c DEMO* to run the bin2sun with the option -c and the file name **DEMO**.
 - The conversion program will create a file named **DEMO.ras**.
-This Sun Raster image file contains the image bitmap pattern data and colortable data in the Sun RLE compressed format.
-This is often much smaller than the uncompressed data size.
+This Sun Raster image file contains the image bitmap pattern data and color table data in the Sun RLE compressed format.
+This is often smaller than the uncompressed data size.

 # Display the image with the view program.
 - If desired, rename the assembled program to something more meaningful, like *hatteras.ras*.